eduardo-dangelo/code-docs/module2/vscodeConfigurationGuide.md

 > git push
 > ```

-## ⏭️ NEXT
+## NEXT
-> Now that we have configured VS-Code, let's start coding our first React App.
+> Now that we have configured VS-Code, let's review what we have learned so far, so we can
+> start coding our first React App.
 >
 [☑️ Conclusion](./conclusion.md)